chrisknox97/credit_risk_analysis/README.md

 | Overall Risk  | 0.62              | 0.69             | 0.40             | 0.57     | 0.87                           | **0.94**               |

 ### F-1 Scores

+* Finally, the F-1 Score is the mean of our precision and recall scores; as such it can be useful if either recall or precision remains partciaurly skewed.
+* As such, F-1 Scores are measured on a 0-1 scale, with scores nearest to 1 representing the most predictive algorithms.
+* For our dataset, ``EasyEnsembleClassifer`` had the best results across all metrics, while ``ClusterCentroids`` once again had the worst.

 |               | RandomOverSampler | SMOTE            | ClusterCentroids | SMOTEENN | BalancedRandomForestClassifier | EasyEnsembleClassifier |